gpt-engineer-org/gpt-engineer/TERMS_OF_USE.md

 # Terms of Use

-By using gpt-engineer you are aware of and agree to the below Terms of Use, as well as the attached [disclaimer](https://github.com/AntonOsika/gpt-engineer/blob/main/DISCLAIMER.md) of any warranty.
+By using gpt-engineer you are aware of and agree to the below Terms of Use, as well as the attached [disclaimer of warranty](https://github.com/AntonOsika/gpt-engineer/blob/main/DISCLAIMER.md).

 Both OpenAI, L.L.C. and the creators of gpt-engineer centrally store data about how gpt-engineer is used with the sole intent of improving the capability of the product.